Tomorrowland (festival): 2015–2019

-The 2018 edition of Tomorrowland saw an attendance of 400,000 people for the second year running across the two weekends.
+Tomorrowland 2018 saw an attendance of 400,000 people for the second year running across the two weekends.
 The festival took place on 20–22 July and 27–29 July, with tickets for the two weekends selling out in an hour.
 Mainstage performers included Armin van Buuren, Black Coffee, David Guetta, Dimitri Vegas & Like Mike, Alan Walker and Martin Garrix.
 This edition also marked the return of Hardwell, who headlined the festival three years after his previous set in 2015.
 The theme for the 2018 edition of the festival was "The Story of Planaxis".
 Tomorrowland 2018 also saw numerous Avicii tributes to commemorate the death of the Swedish DJ, which occurred three months prior to the festival.
 Avicii's songs "Levels" and "Wake Me Up" came second and eighth respectively in Tomorrowland 2018's most played songs.
 Tributes to Avicii came from Axwell Λ Ingrosso, Don Diablo, Nicky Romero, and Dimitri Vegas & Like Mike.
 Digital Spy described the event as "the most elaborate festival on earth", with the only downside being the admission pricings.

-2019

 For its fifteenth anniversary, Tomorrowland returned to "The Book of Wisdom" as its mainstage theme, previously used in 2012.
 The festival took place on 19–21 and 26–28 July, and saw regular performers such as The Chainsmokers, Armin van Buuren, KSHMR and David Guetta return.
 Non-EDM artists like Bebe Rexha and ASAP Rocky were also on the lineup, however, the latter had to cancel his appearance following his arrest in Sweden.
 The mainstage design featured a tribute to Avicii, to whom tributes were also paid the previous year.
+200,000 copies of a limited edition fantasy novel by Sarah Maria Griffin were issued in decorative cases with hidden compartments to festival subscribers.
 Supergroup Swedish House Mafia were rumoured to close the event following Steve Angello's claim in the autumn of the previous year that the group would play at the festival "by any means necessary".
 Rumours became even stronger when the group's signature "three dots" appeared on the Tomorrowland lineup.
 However, the "three dots" were announced last minute to be 3 Are Legend, leading many to believe that the group pulled out last minute.
 Axwell and Steve Angello claimed that the group were never booked for the festival.